 Let us become living testaments to peace.

-Let us remember that we are all extensions of one holy source.
+Let us endeavor to recognize that we are all creative extensions of One Holy Source and remain as created eternally.